3 Day Athens Itinerary

 This museum belongs to the top 5 most significant numismatic museums in the world.
 It has one of the greatest collections (more than 500,000) of modern and ancient coins from 14 century B.C. until today.
 Impressive, isn’t it?

 So, while admiring the astonishing neoclassical constructions, you must notice that on almost every corner there is a small wheel stand selling round pastry sprinkled with sesame.
 This delicious bread-ring is called “koulouri”.
 This nutritious takeaway breakfast is an ideal option for those who prefer to stay fit and not waste time sitting down.
 Oh. don’t get scared from “koulourgis” yelling “fresh koulouri” from time to time.
 If someone would ask us what to do in Athens, we would say, among other things, try all Greek coffee types.
 Many travelers wonder how iced black coffee that has a bit of foam on top is called?
 It’s the one and only freddo espresso!
 So, if you want to mingle with Athenians, get one freddo espresso for takeaway and let’s continue our journey.
-If you’re interested in spending an afternoon getting to know more ins and outs of the local life, join the Athens food & culture tour here.

 The principal landmarks of Panepistimiou road are known as Athenian Trilogy that consists of Academy, University and Library.
 This outstanding complex of astonishing iconic buildings from 19th century does not only present a symbolic monument of architecture but a consolation in an ever-shifting landscape of Athens.
 From King Otto, to horse-drawn carriages, to modernization and demonstrations, the Athenian Trilogy have seen it all.
 This really should be one of the top priorities among all things you plan to do in Athens in 3 days.